Zain-S1/Udacity-Data-Analysis-and-Visualization-with-Microsoft-Power-BI/Project 2 - Building a PowerBI Report for Waggle/README.md

 ## Tab 3: Family Insights
 This page focuses on the demographics and characteristics of the families that own the pets.

+## Throughout the report:
-Throughout the report, The report adheres to Waggle's branding guidelines, incorporating the company's color palette, logo, and other approved branding elements.
+The report adheres to Waggle's branding guidelines, incorporating the company's color palette, logo, and other approved branding elements.
 It also included **Interactive Features**, like **Slicers**, **Bookmarks**, and **Navigation Buttons**.

 This structured approach ensures that the report effectively communicates key findings to stakeholders, supporting informed decision-making